Caillou: Reception and legacy

-Broadcast
+Broadcast and streaming

 Caillou first aired on Canada's French-language Télétoon channel on September 15, 1997, and was the first show aired on the English-language Teletoon when it launched on October 17 of that year.
 The series was moved to Treehouse TV in 2010.
 Caillou made its US debut on PBS Kids on September 4, 2000, and ran on that network until December 27, 2020.
 Reruns started airing on PBS Kids Sprout (later known as simply Sprout) on its launch on September 26, 2005.
 While Sprout rebranded into Universal Kids on September 9, 2017, the show remained on the channel until it was taken off the line-up at the beginning of April 2019.

 On January 5, 2021, PBS Kids announced on Twitter that they would no longer broadcast reruns of Caillou.
 Deadline Hollywood reported that many parents and viewers celebrated the news of the cancellation, as they have complained that Caillou had taught their kids bad lessons and encouraged them to be bratty and whiny.
-On August 16, 2021, it was announced that Cartoon Network had acquired the US broadcast rights to the show after PBS's rights expired, with reruns of the series airing on Cartoonito from September 13, 2021, to May 4, 2022, in its HD remastered form.
+On August 16, 2021, it was announced that Cartoon Network had acquired the US broadcast rights to the show after PBS' rights expired, with reruns of the series airing on Cartoonito from September 13, 2021, until May 4, 2022.
 PBS ultimately sold the rights for US$6.4 million.
-In Canada, Family Jr. continues to broadcast reruns since February 5, 2018.
+In Canada, Family Jr. continues to broadcast reruns from February 5, 2018 until October 22, 2025.
 PBS Kids currently retains the physical media and streaming rights for the original series.
 Comcast/NBCUniversal acquired global streaming rights for the reboot series (via Peacock) as of 2022.
+Caillou is available to stream on Tubi, Pluto TV, and The Roku Channel.

 Home video releases

-In the United States, Caillou videocassettes and DVDs have been released by PBS Distribution (Originally distributed through Warner Home Video until 2004, and then Paramount Home Entertainment from 2006 to 2010, and now self-distributed).
+In the United States, Caillou videocassettes and DVDs have been released by PBS Distribution (originally distributed through Warner Home Video until 2004, and then Paramount Home Entertainment from 2006 to 2010, and now self-distributed).
 From 2003 to 2006, the DVDs with puppets and Jaclyn Linetsky were compilations from 2003 through 2006, and one of them is in memory of Linetsky herself.

 For the franchise's 25th anniversary, a DVD/book combo pack reissue of Caillou's Family Favorites was released on October 14, 2014, by PBS Distribution, while a DVD reissue of Caillou's Holiday Movie was released on November 11, 2014, by NCircle Entertainment.

 In Canada, Sony Wonder originally released Caillou on VHS and DVD, and after the closure of the division by Sony, were moved to Vivendi Entertainment Canada.
 Since 2012, Caillou DVDs are distributed by Entertainment One and after their purchase of Phase 4 Films in 2015, are released through the KaBoom Entertainment label.

+In addition, Caillou is available in the digital format.
+The show can be viewed via purchasing, rental and subscription through various providers.